-When they nap in groups, the ducks on the perimeter keep guard by sleeping with one eye open.
-While the other ducks sleep more deeply, those on the outside of the circle also keep one side of their brain awake, even as they doze, so that predators won’t be able to sneak up on them.
+When mallards nap in groups, the ones on the perimeter keep guard by sleeping with one eye open.
+While the others sleep more deeply, those on the outside of the circle also keep one side of their brain awake, even as they doze, so that predators won’t be able to sneak up on them.

 Native to New Zealand, kiwis are a bizarre, land-bound bird.
-Scientists, so mystified by the kiwi’s strange properties—which include feathers that feel like hair, heavy bones filled with marrow, and nostrils on the tip of their nose (rather than on the base of their beak like most birds)—have sometimes called them “honorary mammals.”
+The kiwi’s strange traits—which include feathers that feel like hair, heavy bones filled with marrow, and nostrils on the tip of their nose (rather than on the base of their beak like most birds)—have led some scientists to call them “honorary mammals.”

 Hummingbirds are incredibly lightweight.
 The average hummingbird is around 4 grams (one gram less than a nickel), while the smallest, the bee hummingbird, is closer to 1.6 grams, less than the weight of a penny.
-The largest member of the hummingbird family, meanwhile, is the aptly named giant hummingbird, which can get up to 24 grams—enormous for a hummingbird, but only equivalent to about a handful of loose change.
+The largest member of the family, meanwhile, the giant hummingbird, can get up to 24 grams—enormous for a hummingbird, but only equivalent to about a handful of loose change.

 Believed to be the first domesticated bird, pigeons were used for millennia to deliver messages, including important military information, and the outcome of the early Olympic games.
 Though non-avian mail delivery has become more popular over time, pigeons were used as recently as World War II to carry select messages.

 9. Parrots can learn to say hundreds of words.